Abatement

 A Potentially Exempt Transfer (PET) is a gift made during your lifetime to another person that becomes completely exempt from [Inheritance](/glossary/inheritance) Tax if you survive for seven years after making it.

-A power of appointment is the legal authority granted under a will or trust that allows someone (the donee) to decide how trust assets are distributed among beneficiaries, including the discretion not to distribute them at all.
+A power of appointment is the legal authority to decide how trust [assets](/glossary/assets) are distributed among beneficiaries, including the discretion not to distribute them at all.

 Pre-Owned Asset Tax (POAT) is an annual income tax charge on people who continue benefiting from [assets](/glossary/assets) they previously owned or funded after giving them away.